 PERMISSION TO BOAT FROM LOCAL CLUBS

 All visiting crews are asked to obtain permission from the Tideway Club whose facilities they are intending to use by contacting the club or captain directly before submitting their entry online.
-Contact information for clubs willing to host visiting crews can be found here.
-If you haven't obtained permission before entering, the club may ask for your entry to be removed.
+Contact information for clubs willing to host visiting crews can be found in the Clubs along the Course section below.
+If you haven’t obtained permission before entering, the club may ask for your entry to be removed.
 This is essential for race organization as well as a matter of courtesy.

 PUTNEY – BOAT TRAILERS

 Parking restrictions will apply at Putney, starting on the evening of the race and throughout race day.
 On race day, this includes a one way system with access only for vehicles with permits.